BluePigman/ScottsDirectoryURLFixer/README.md

 Toronto Public Library offers access to Scott's Business Directories Online, an online database of Canadian companies.
-Their website adds an extra `http://` in front of the hyperlink of a business website, making it useless to click.
-This extension will remove the extra http:// in front of the href so clicking the link will lead to the website successfuly.
+Their website adds an extra `http://` in front of the hyperlink of a company's website, making it useless to click.
+This extension will remove the extra http:// in front of the href so clicking the link will lead to the website successfully.
 This extension is for Chromium based browers (Chrome, Edge, etc.)

 **Installation**: